livechat/livechat-public-docs/js-api/_methods.md

 };
 ```

-Returns `true` if your agents are available to chat, returns `false` otherwise.
+Returns `true` if your agents are available to chat, otherwise it returns `false`.
 This function is available only when using the embedded chat window (not the pop–up window).

 ## Check if the chat window is maximized